MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Other-Useful-Scripting-Objects.md

 ```

 ### $psLocalHelp
- This is a dictionary object that maintains a context\-sensitive mapping between Help topics and their associated links in the local compiled HTML Help file.
+ This is a dictionary object that maintains a context-sensitive mapping between Help topics and their associated links in the local compiled HTML Help file.
 It is used to locate the local Help for a particular topic.
 You can add or delete topics from this list.
-The following code example shows some example key\-value pairs that are contained in **$psLocalHelp**.
+The following code example shows some example key-value pairs that are contained in **$psLocalHelp**.

 ```
 # See the local help map